 - Lemony Narrator

-- Noodle Incident - we never know what exactly happened when J hitted the can with the tree for the first time.
+- Noodle Incident: We never know what exactly happened when J hit the can with the tree for the first time.
 We know only that Harris got a superficial wound, while the straw hat saved George's life.

 - Nostalgia Filter: Invoked, sort of.
 There is a sequence in which J muses on how his contemporary Victorians love pottery and sculpture from the past that would have been very ordinary in its day.
-He wonders if in the 20th and 21st centuries people will similarly adore very ordinary things from his own period, with Japanese tourists coming to take pictures of them in museums—a surprisingly accurate prediction.
+He wonders if in the 20th and 21st centuries people will similarly adore very ordinary things from his own period, with Japanese tourists coming to buy them and take them home as precious antiques—a surprisingly accurate prediction.